nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 10" "Test Completed and Next Steps" >}}

-The test in *Code Snippet 10* completed successfully, confirming that all fixes were effective.
-Claude Code suggested next steps, including testing the import via Claude Desktop.
+The test, as you see in *Code Snippet 10*, completed successfully, confirming that all fixes were effective.
+Claude Code suggested the following steps, including testing the import via Claude Desktop.

 I decided I wanted to test the import using Claude Desktop, and that's when I ran into an issue:

 {{< imgfig2 "/images/posts/claude-code-8-2.png" "Figure 2: " "Import Error in Claude Desktop" >}}

 So, even though the import function was implemented and tested successfully in the test script, when I tried to run it via Claude Desktop, I got an error saying the functionality is not yet fully implemented.
-The issue is that when Claude Desktop starts it loads the MCP Server(s) into memory.
-Since Claude Desktop was running before the code changes were done, Claude Desktop had the original version of the Import MCP server in memory.
+The issue is that when Claude Desktop starts, it loads the MCP Server(s) into memory.
+Since Claude Desktop was running before the code changes were made, it had the original version of the Import MCP server in memory.
 This was fixed by restarting Claude Desktop to pick up the new code changes.

 After restarting Claude Desktop, I retried the import command:

 {{< imgfig2 "/images/posts/claude-code-8-3.png" "Figure 3: " "Successful Import in Claude Desktop" >}}

-As shown in *Figure 3*, the import completed successfully this time!
+As shown in *Figure 3*, the import completed successfully this time, YAY!
 We have now fully implemented and tested the `import_quicket_registrations` function end-to-end.
-I say it imported successfully, yes it did.

-However it took forever to complete: 15-20 minutes for 49 records, eish!
+The import was successful.
+However, it took forever to complete: 15-20 minutes for 49 records, eish!
 This is not good enough for production use, where we will work with a lot more than 49 records to import, probably five to six hundred.
 We need to fix this now.
 The other import functions will likely have similar performance issues if we don't address this now.

-## Claude Code to the Rescue - Performance Optimization
+## Claude Code to the Rescue - Performance Optimisation

-I went back to Claude Code, and started with switching model from `Sonnet 4.5` to `Opus 4.5`.
-I just wanted to check out the more "cabable" model.
+I went back to Claude Code and started by switching the model from `Sonnet 4.5` to `Opus 4.5`.
+I just wanted to check out the more "capable" model.
 I then issued the following prompt:

 ```
 I just tested Quicket Registrations import in Claude Desktop, and it worked.
 However, the performance was absolutely ridicously bad.
 It took over 20 minutes to import the 49   records, and that is not acceptable.
 Can you think hard about what the issue can be.
 I do not want you to make any changes yet, just think about it, and let me know.